 Validate your SPF record

-The last thing we advise you to do it to validate your SPF record.
-Luckily, there are a bunch of actionable tools like SPF Tools by EasyDMARC, SPF Record Check, SPF Syntax Validator, or similar.
+The last thing we advise you to do is to validate your SPF record.
+Luckily, there are a bunch of actionable tools like SPF Record Check or SPF Syntax Validator.
 This will troubleshoot your record and prevent the annoyance in the future.

 How to create an SPF record using my DNS provider?

-Also, we’ve collected a list of SPF specs for popular email providers so you can copy and paste them in your TXT record.
+Also, we’ve collected a list of SPF specs for popular email providers so you can copy and paste them into your TXT record.